 But older people or those with high blood pressure and diabetes also can have the same kinds of spots on a brain MRI.
-So the doctor will consider other info, including your symptoms, along with the scan results before they make a diagnosis.
+So the doctor will consider other info, including your symptoms, along with the scan results or the enhancement of lesions before they make a diagnosis.

 Also, an MRI result that says things are normal doesn’t rule out MS. You could be one of a small number of people who have lesions in places the scan can’t show.

-Spinal taps: This test, which you may also hear called lumbar puncture, checks the fluid that runs through your spinal column.
+Lumbar puncture: This test, which you may also hear called a spinal tap, checks the fluid that runs through your spinal column.
 Doctors use it to look for high levels of proteins and other substances that are signs of the disease.
 It can help diagnose MS, but it, too, isn’t absolute proof.

 Blood tests: They can’t diagnose MS, but the doctor will use them to look for substances in your blood that point to it.
 Most importantly, they can help your doctor rule out conditions that look like MS.